If you suspect Small Intestine Bacterial Overgrowth (SIBO), the obvious question is: how do I begin SIBO testing?

 Phew, I know this is a confusing and complex topic.
 I hope this post has been a useful resource for you!

-If you’re looking for even more information on accurate testing for SIBO, plus treatments, underlying causes, and more – go browse through our library of intensive Masterclasses here.
+If you’re looking for even more information on accurate testing for SIBO, plus treatments, underlying causes, and more – go browse through the SIBO SOS® library of intensive Masterclasses here.